pivotal-cf/docs-pks/shutdown-startup.hbs.md

     ```
     monit summary
     ```
     Confirm that the `uaa` and `credhub` processes are now running, and that the BOSH Director is fully up and running.

 ###<a id="start-tkgi-control"></a>Step 6: Start the TKGI Control Plane

 To start the TKGI Control Plane, do the following:

 1. Using your IaaS dashboard:

     1. Power on the TKGI Database VMs.
     1. Power on the TKGI API VMs.

 1. Restart the TKGI Database deployments.
 The procedure to follow depends on whether the TKGI Database is scaled at `1` or `3`:
     * **TKGI Database Scaled at `1`**:
         To start the TKGI Database deployment:

         ```
         bosh -d DEPLOYMENT-ID start pks-db
         ```

-        Where `DEPLOYMENT-ID` is the BOSH-generated ID of the Tanzu Kubernetes Grid Integrated Edition deployment.
+        Where `DEPLOYMENT-ID` is the BOSH-generated ID of the {{  vars.product }} deployment.
   * **TKGI Database Scaled at `3`**:

         Run the `bootstrap` errand:

         ```
         bosh -d tkgi-db-DEPLOYMENT-ID run-errand bootstrap
         ```

-        Where `DEPLOYMENT-ID` is the BOSH-generated ID of the Tanzu Kubernetes Grid Integrated Edition deployment.
+        Where `DEPLOYMENT-ID` is the BOSH-generated ID of the {{  vars.product }} deployment.
         <p class="note"><strong>Note:</strong> For more information about the <code>bootstrap</code> errand, see <a href="https://techdocs.broadcom.com/us/en/vmware-tanzu/data-solutions/bootstrapping.html#assisted-bootstrap">Run the Bootstrap Errand</a> in the VMware Tanzu SQL with MySQL for VMs documentation</em>.</p>

     For more information on TKGI Database scaling, see [Stop the TKGI Control Plane](#shutdown-tkgi-control).
 1. To restart the TKGI API deployment:

     ```
     bosh -d DEPLOYMENT-ID start pivotal-container-service
     ```

-    Where `DEPLOYMENT-ID` is the BOSH-generated ID of the Tanzu Kubernetes Grid Integrated Edition deployment.
+    Where `DEPLOYMENT-ID` is the BOSH-generated ID of the {{  vars.product }} deployment.

 ###<a id="start-harbor"></a> Step 7: Start Harbor Registry (vSphere Only)